Requirements for Academic Employees

 - Prior to arrival on campus, the Graduate Coordinator will send all new academic employees an online request that asks you to authorize a background check.
 This is the first step in creating the TA/AI/GRA appointment and can be accessed through this system.

-- After you submit your background check authorization, you will then receive another online request asking you to begin the I-9 federal employment eligibility process.
+- After you submit your background check authorization, you will then receive a follow-up request online asking you to begin the I-9 federal employment eligibility process.
 Please complete both the background check and I-9 online forms as soon as possible.
 Then, upon arrival on campus, you will need to present the following identification to the Graduate Coordinator to complete the process:

 - Valid passport, or